-Up to three roller tooling sets can be fitted to one rolling head, dependant upon the product requirements.
-Strip or coil fed profiles are commonly formed down the centre of the rolling head between the side plates, whilst sheet edge profiles must be formed on outboard roll sets to either side of the forming head side plates.
+Up to three roller tooling sets can be fitted to one rolling head, dependent upon the product requirements.
+Strip or coil-fed profiles are commonly formed down the centre of the rolling head between the side plates, whilst sheet edge profiles must be formed on outboard roll sets to either side of the forming head side plates.

 Outrigger Bearing Blocks